mir-group/pair_nequip/README.md

-# LAMMPS pair style for NEQUIP
+# LAMMPS pair style for NequIP

-This pair style allows you to use NEQUIP models in LAMMPS simulations.
+This pair style allows you to use NequIP models in LAMMPS simulations.

 *Note: MPI is not supported due to the message-passing nature of the network.*